 In the new digital world, many businesses need a web app to promote their product & services to targeted audiences.
-To develop a web app for your business, you need to hire a web development company.
+To develop a web app for your business, you need to hire a web design and development company.
 Before hiring, the first document required is a request for proposal (RFP).
 A web app RFP is a formal document that has details about a web app project.
 It is used to collect bids from multiple vendors to determine whether they are the right fit for your project or not.
 A great RFP describes the tasks clearly, clarifies the goal of the project, explains the criteria of vendor selection, and has details like functionality, deadlines, and contact information.
 A well-written RFP also helps vendors to receive more accurate information regarding the web app project and decide if they want to bid or not.

 Benefits of Web App RFP:

 - It helps both client and vendor to establish a clear understanding of project requirements.